 Program Description

 The Hartnell College Respiratory Care (RCP) program is a defined group of prerequisite and corequisite courses.
 The four-semester course of study consisting of classroom, high-fidelity simulation, skills laboratory, seminar, and clinical experiences.
-Clinical experiences are obtained in Monterey, Santa Clara, Santa Cruz, and San Louis Obispo counties.
+Clinical experiences are obtained in Monterey, Santa Clara, Santa Cruz, San Louis Obispo and Santa Barbara counties.
 Upon successful completion of program requirements, graduates are eligible to take the National Board of Respiratory Care’s Registry Examination (RRT, CRT, CSE).
 After passing, graduates may practice as respiratory care practitioners in a variety of acute and community-based settings.
 The Hartnell College RCP program holds continuing accreditation from the Commission on Accreditation for Respiratory Care.

 Program Goals